pip-services/pip-services-docs/content/en/python/commons/errors/connection_exception.md

 ### Description

-The ConnectionException class is used to manage errors that occur duirng a connection to a remote service.
+The ConnectionException class is used to manage errors that occur durinng a connection to a remote service.
 These errors can be related to misconfiguration, network issues, or the remote service itself.

 ### Constructors
 Creates an error instance and assigns its values.